 Them learning the wrongs of personal finance or are you teaching them the right way to manage finances?
 So gather some courage and teach them what most colleges won’t.

 As for what your kids should learn, I’ve made a list of 9 key points that you must teach your kids very well.
 These 9 points will lay the groundwork and help young children understand the power of money management.

 The how-to can be your backyard or your living room, somewhere quiet and peaceful would be great.
 Include practical examples to explain these points in more depth (kids grasp examples quicker than theory).
 Let’s begin!

 The first thing you need to teach your children is the difference between Needs and Wants.
-Ask them what they think needs are?
+Ask them what they think their needs are.
 Ask them to name a few (do the same for wants).
 Then explain what things are considered wants and needs.

-Give examples, an iPhone is a want while a normal touch screen phone is a need.
+Give an example, an iPhone is a want while a normal touchscreen phone is a need.
 Fruits and vegetables are needs while burgers and pizzas are wants.
 Giving real-life examples will be the easiest way for your kids to understand these financial concepts.

 That will happen when they earn and spend.
 Get them working somewhere, then let them spend it any way they wish to spend.
-Let the cycle repeat again and again till they realise that money should be saved, grown to build financial wealth.
+Let the cycle repeat again and again till they realize that money should be saved, and grown to build financial wealth.